Travel Tips for Uzbekistan: 13 Useful Things to Know

 Uzbek women wear beautiful matching sets of flowy trousers and tops, form-fitting and revealing clothing is not the norm.

-Uzbekistan is a Muslim country so mosques and mausoleums will require you to wear loose clothing that at least covers knees, shoulders and chest.
+Uzbekistan’s mosques and mausoleums will require you to wear loose clothing that at least covers knees, shoulders, chest, and head.

 3. Yandex Go is the Taxi App to Get Around